NelliEfr/lightspeed_test_project/README.md

 ---

+## Token Information
+For the purpose of this test project, a public token is used.
+It is stored in the `src/tokens.ts` file, which has been added to the `.gitignore` for security purposes.
+Since this token is publicly available and the project is intended for testing, we can safely share the following token information:

+**Public Token:**

+RiNvjTVVzKLhFNWyzR5fNY68u1GMHLEs

+---

 ## Scripts
 - `npm run dev`: Start the development server
 - `npm run build`: Build the app for production